Digital Fabrication in Analog Hands (2017)

 Loving the Big Brother (2012)

 Objects for human integration in the great digital network.
 Like: a smart shirt that counts the number of slaps on the back of its wearer; Follow: an overhead view mirror, that allows one to beautify for the documentation of satellites and security cameras; Profile: a customized color ring; Tag: a sticker for identifying faces from different angles.
-A morphological research of the relations between symmetry and functionality in working tools.
-The full document can be viewed here.

 The work was presented in "Up(to)Date" exhibition, Hansen House, Jerusalem, December '13.